TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-ios.md

 ## Query Unconsumed Purchase List

-An one-time product must be processed as consumed after product is provided.
+An consumable product must be processed as consumed after product is provided.
 List of unconsumed purchases is to be queried.

 ### Specifications for Unconsumed Purchase Query API